 - Greater thickness tends to mean more impact resistance

-- Advanced details in the design can be etched in
+- Advanced details can be etched into the design

-- Installation tends to be more forgiving because a thicker laminate product can aid in hiding subfloor imperfections however, the most important aspect to consider is how level the floor beneath it is; The more imperfections that exist, the installation could be compromised
+- Installation tends to be more forgiving because a thicker laminate product can aid in hiding subfloor imperfections however, the most important aspect to consider is how level the floor beneath the laminate is.
+The more imperfections that exist, the more likely it is that installation could be compromised

 AC Rating: This is used to indicate the durability of laminate flooring.
 This is a world-wide standard that measures factors such as resistance to moisture, standing liquids, burns, stains, abrasion and impact.
 Ratings start at AC1 and go up to AC5.
 These ratings help determine the best place to use this type of flooring – for example: